leajerman/SureTypeSCR_test/README.md

 ```

-## To convert pandas dataframe to Data object and rearrange the index to multi-index leve,
+## To convert pandas dataframe to Data object and rearrange the index to multi-index level,
 we use create_from_frame.
 And users can check the valuse by specifiy the 'df' attribution.
 ```{r dotinde}
 dfs <- create_from_frame(df)